mattva01/schooltool/src/schooltool/relationship/README.txt

   an object that is copied and another object that is not copied.

-  You can register the `unrelateOnCopy` event handler from schoolbell.relationship.objectevents to solve *part* of the problem (configure.zcml of schoolbell.relationship does that).
+  You can register the `unrelateOnCopy` event handler from schooltool.relationship.objectevents to solve *part* of the problem (configure.zcml of schooltool.relationship does that).
 This event handler removes all relationships from the copy of the object that you are copying.
   It does not traverse the whole deply-copied subtree, therefore if you have subobjects that participate in relationships with objects outside of